GlenKPeterson/Paguro/README.md

 Some variables declared outside a lambda and used within one must be finial.
 The Mutable.____Ref classes work around this limitation.

+In short, Clojure doesn't have static types.
+Scala has an TMTOWTDI attitude that reminds me of how C++ and Perl ended up producing write-only code.
+Unwilling to move a million lines of code to either language, I tried to bring the best of both to Java.

 #Dependencies
 - Java 8 (tested with 64-bit Linux build 1.8.0_31).
-Probably can be adapted to work with Java 5, but before Generics, most of this code will not be type safe, or will be a royal pain without parameterized types.
+Probably can be meaningfully adapted to work as far back as Java 5 with some work.
+I plan to keep new development work on the main branch, but am very willing to help maintain branches back-ported to Java 7, 6, 5,.... if there is interest.

 #Build Dependencies
 - Maven (tested version: 3.2.3 64-bit Linux build)